aeshirey/shard-csv/README.md

 ## Usage
 Include it in your Cargo.toml with: `shard-csv = "0.1.0"`.

 Sample usage first entails creating a CSV reader.
-Note that `shard-csv` depends heavily upon the [`csv` crate](https://crates.io/crates/csv), which it, in fact, uses and re-exports:
+Note that `shard-csv` depends heavily upon the [`csv` crate](https://crates.io/crates/csv), which it re-exports:

 ```rust
 let mut reader = shard_csv::csv::ReaderBuilder::new()